 Director of Technology

 Sara Myhre works to keep tasks and deliverables on special projects flowing smoothly at the Foundation.
 Her efforts include assisting with the adoption and set up of new projects for both Communications and Development, as well as providing support for the Director and Business and Operations Managers.
 She was the Managing Editor of John Grisham’s short book, The Tumor, which began distribution in the fall of 2015.
 Sara earned her BS in Architecture from the University of Virginia in 1992 and her masters degrees in both architecture and landscape architecture from UVA in 1996.
 She was a Landscape Architect for 18 years before joining the Foundation in the summer of 2015.

 Director of External Affairs

-Having been involved with the Foundation in a volunteer capacity since 2013, Nora stepped into her current role as Director of Development in January 2015.
+Having been involved with the Foundation in a volunteer capacity since 2013, Nora stepped into her current role as Director of External Affairs in January 2015.
 She brings with her extensive development experience at the Montpelier Foundation, her alma mater St. Anne’s-Belfield School, and the Thomas Jefferson Foundation.
 Nora currently serves on the boards of the Piedmont Environment Council and the Charlottesville Albemarle Transportation Coalition and is an active member of the Albemarle Garden Club and the Contemporary Club of Albemarle.
 She is a 1999 graduate of the University of Richmond where she majored in English Literature with a minor in Art History.